ptcrews/smtcoq/src/verit/alethe.md

 ## Rules
-This section at coverage in terms of rules in alethe and verit-2016.
+This section tracks coverage in terms of rules in alethe and verit-2016.
 ### No Modifications
 These are the rules that require no work since both alethe and verit-2016 have the same version of them.